Glenn Roeder: West Ham United

 West Ham manager Harry Redknapp initially appointed Roeder as a coach and scout at the club in 1999.
-However at the end of the 2000/2001 season Redknapp left the club following a dispute over transfer funds, and the Hammers' failed in their attempts to attract Steve McClaren and then Alan Curbishley.
-Unexpectedly Roeder was appointed manager.
+However, at the end of the 2000/2001 season, Redknapp left the club following a dispute over transfer funds, and the Hammers failed in their attempts to attract Steve McClaren and then Alan Curbishley.
+Roeder was unexpectedly appointed manager.
 The appointment was opposed by some supporters, who had expected a bigger name to replace Redknapp.
 Roeder received a £15 million transfer kitty, and guided West Ham to seventh in his first season in charge.
-He signed David James from Aston Villa, Tomáš Řepka from ACF Fiorentina for £5.5 million, and Don Hutchison from Sunderland for £5 million, a club record fee at the time, and made permanent the transfer of Sebastien Schemmel who had impressed on loan the prior season.
-The club started the season poorly, James was injured on international duty before he could make an appearance for the club, and several other regulars continued to miss large portions of the season while Repka was sent off twice in the first 5 games of the season.
-However the club recovered to finish in 7th position in Roeders first season in charge, with young player Jermain Defoe making an immediate impact up front with Frederic Kanoute and Schemmel going on to win the Hammer of the Year award.
+He signed David James from Aston Villa, Tomáš Řepka from Fiorentina for £5.5 million, and Don Hutchison from Sunderland for £5 million, a club record fee at the time, and made permanent the transfer of Sebastien Schemmel, who had impressed on loan the previous season.
+The club started the season poorly.
+James was injured on international duty before he could make an appearance for the club, and Repka was sent off twice in the first five games of the season.
+However the club recovered to finish in seventh position in Roeder's first season in charge, with Jermain Defoe making an immediate impact up front with Frederic Kanoute, and Schemmel going on to win the Hammer of the Year award.

 The 2002–03 season started off similarly poorly as West Ham struggled with injuries to their forwards and midfielders leaving them with Defoe as their main, and often the only fully fit, forward.
 West Ham had spent no money over the summer, their only significant permanent signing being free agent Gary Breen who had impressed at the 2002 World Cup for Ireland.
-West Ham were bottom at Christmas with only 3 wins and a half dozen draws to their name.
-At that time no team had ever avoided relegation from that position.
-The board made limited funds available after Christmas, and the January signings of Rufus Brevett, Les Ferdinand and loan of Lee Bowyer on a short-term deal helped to improve the club's form, winning 4 and drawing 3 of their next 10 games.
+West Ham were bottom at Christmas with only three wins and six draws.
+At that time, no team had ever avoided relegation from that position.
+The board made limited funds available after Christmas, and the January signings of Rufus Brevett, Les Ferdinand and loan of Lee Bowyer on a short-term deal helped to improve the club's form, winning four and drawing three of their next 10 games.
 Roeder had a dispute with striker Paolo Di Canio after he substituted Di Canio in a match against West Bromwich Albion due to injury.
 Di Canio subsequently missed all but two of the remaining games of the season.

-In April 2003 Roeder collapsed due to a brain tumour and was replaced by Trevor Brooking for the final three games of the season.
-Despite the late rally that saw West Ham win 7, draw 4 and lose 3, West Ham were relegated with a record number of 42 points, 2 points behind a Bolton Wanderers team they had lost to with 4 games to go.
+In April 2003, Roeder collapsed due to a brain tumour and was replaced by Trevor Brooking for the final three games of the season.
+Despite the late rally that saw West Ham win seven, draw four and lose three, they were relegated with a record total of 42 points, two points behind a Bolton Wanderers team they had lost to with four games to go.